Jōdan-no-kamae: Kenjutsu

+Naginata

+Jōdan-no-kamae is a guard stance in Naginata.
+Both hands are above the head, and the naginata is lined up against the opponent, roughly parallel to the ground.
+The ishiziku (the blunt end) is pointed towards the enemy, while the kissaki is back, away from your opponent.
+From this position, the naginata can be brought down to strike your opponent.

 European schools of swordsmanship

 Similar stances to Jōdan-no-kamae are also found in German and Italian schools of the longsword.
 It is known as Dach ("roof") and bocca di falcone ("falcon's beak") respectively.
 One-handed variants also exist for the single sword (Schwert) and falchion (Messer).
 Another tradition that includes this posture is the English master George Silver's teachings, where it is known as the "open fight."

-In German traditions such as Liechtenauer this is called center vom Tag.
-It is often translated as "day" or "from the roof".
+In German traditions such as Liechtenauer and Meyer this is called center vom Tag (From the Roof), Tag (Day), or Oberhut (High Guard).

 In Italian traditions such as Bolognese-Dardi this would be referred to as Guardia Alta or High Guard.